JonathanVorce/Eval_Mine_Clear/README.txt

 BRANCHES:
-    + Master: can run script in Python v3
+    + Master          : can run script in Python v3
     + Python_Version_2: can run script in Python v2

 ASSIGNMENT: